Help us help the animals!

 Seminole County Animal Services has a very active and exciting volunteer program.
 If you are 18 years or older and have a passion for animals we would love to have you join our volunteer team.

-Do you have some animal experience, and want to work hands on with the dogs and cats?
+Want to work hands on with the dogs and cats?

 Paw Partners: Work hands on with the resident shelter dogs and cats.

-As a Paw Partner you can volunteer in many areas: Turning out and exercising dogs, bathing and grooming the dogs or cats, assisting in off site adoption events, and becoming an adoption counselor and assisting customers in choosing the best dog or cat for adoption.
+As a Paw Partner you can volunteer in many areas: Turning out and exercising dogs, bathing and grooming the dogs or cats, assisting in off-site adoption events, and becoming an adoption counselor and assisting customers in choosing the best dog or cat for adoption.

 Project Partners: Time is something all of us seem to not have enough of!!
 But if your heart is still in volunteering then becoming a project partner is for you.
 The shelter has several events throughout the year that require a lot of volunteers.
 But these are events are for 1 day only.
 So if you have only a few hours to spare or perhaps a whole day working as a volunteer for one of our special events is not only rewarding but a whole lot of fun.